UNIT 4.3 Using geneid to Identify Genes

 How to Cite

-This unit describes the usage of geneid, an efficient gene-finding program that allows for the analysis of large genomic sequences, including whole mammalian chromosomes.
+The unit describes the usage of geneid. geneid is a very efficient gene-finding program.
+It allows for the analysis of large genomic sequences, including whole mammalian chromosomes.
 These sequences can be partially annotated, and geneid can be used to refine this initial annotation.
-Training geneid is relatively easy, and parameter configurations exist for a number of eukaryotic species.
+Parameter configurations exist for a number of eukaryotic species.
 Geneid produces output in a variety of standard formats.
 The results, thus, can be processed by a variety of software tools, including visualization programs.
 Geneid software is in the public domain, and it is undergoing constant development.
 It is easy to install and use.
 Exhaustive benchmark evaluations show that geneid compares favorably with other existing gene finding tools.